microsoft/Ironclad/ironfleet/README.md

 The client has reasonable defaults that you can override with key=value command-line arguments.
 Run the client with `--help` to get detailed usage information.
-Make sure your firewall isn't blocking the UDP ports you use.
+Make sure your firewall isn't blocking the TCP ports you use.

-For example, to test IronRSL on a single machine, you can run each of the following four commands in a different console:
+For example, to test the IronRSL counter on a single machine, you can run each of the following four commands in a different console:

 ```
   dotnet src/IronRSLCounterServer/bin/Release/net5.0/IronRSLCounterServer.dll localhost:4001 localhost:4002 localhost:4003 localhost:4001